By Ekemelu Nnoli

 optimum satisfaction for all players.
 This is further secured by duly signed

 legal agreements protecting all parties.
-If for any reason the Manufacturer
+If, for any reason, the Manufacturer

-Recommended Retail Prices are strictly adhered to.
+decides it must play at the retail level, then of course, Recommended Retail Prices must be strictly adhered to.
 A manufacturer wanted to

-research and observe consumer patterns up close and more effectively.
+research, and observe consumer patterns up close and more effectively.
 It might

-not be very distributor/retailer friendly but it works if the manufacturer
+not be very distributor/retailer friendly, but it works if the manufacturer

 distributors/retailers.
-It would be, for example counterproductive if the
+It would be, for example, counterproductive if the

 its set Recommended Retail Price (RRP).
 If the Manufacturer does retail